michaelandrefraniatte/michaelandrefraniatte/README.md

 • Copyrights: All rights reserved, no permissions granted, on any publishing of author by the way.

+• Properties: Author is owning the entire intellectual properties on his works, no one has any right to use it freely.

 • Licence: Not open source, author retains all rights, and no one may distribute, or reproduce, or create derivative works.

+• Availability: Even published publicly, a commercial licence purchase is required to use any work of author.

 • Requirements: Contact, pay, and quote author for being granted to use, and only under the shape of author builts.

 • Consents: No permissions are given without the consents of author by contacting him for using his works.

-• Availability: Even published publicly, a commercial licence purchase is required to use any work of author.
+• Restriction: Author has the right at any time to withdraw his consent to anyone and to ask additional requirements without limit.

 • Concern: Author's work may not be used for private or commercial purpose without the requirement and consent.